legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 This means we're not really getting that beautiful single-pass behavior we wanted.
 We're still doing multiple passes, just in a slightly smarter way.

 And it gets worse with overlapping gene sequences.
 Imagine we're looking for both "GAT" and "CGAT" in the text "CGATCG".
 Our trie will happily find "CGAT" but completely miss that "GAT" was sitting right there in positions 2-4.
+And we will have to process that position again to catch that pattern.

-That's when I realized: the trie is great for dictionary lookups, but it's terrible at handling the overlapping pattern problem we actually need to solve.
+That's when I realized: the trie is great for dictionary lookups, but for multi-pattern match we need something more powerful.

-## Enter Aho-Corasick (Or: How to Never Miss Anything Ever Again)
+## Enter Aho-Corasick

 This is where Aho and Corasick showed up in 1975 and basically said, "You know what?
 Let's fix this properly."